Schmidt Ocean Institute

 Schmidt Ocean Institute (SOI) is a 501(c)(3) non-profit operating foundation established in March 2009 by Eric Schmidt and Wendy Schmidt.
 The Institute's goal is to advance innovative oceanographic research and discovery through technological advancement, collaborative research, outreach and education, and open sharing of information.
-SOI supports oceanographic research by providing collaborators with free ship time aboard their research vessel Falkor (too) and expert technical shipboard support.
+SOI supports oceanographic research by providing collaborators with free ship time aboard their research vessel RV Falkor (too) and expert technical shipboard support.
 Collaborating researchers and institutions utilizing Falkor commit to openly share and communicate the outcomes of their research, including raw observations and data.
 Research proposals are reviewed through a peer-reviewed process and assessed based on their potential for technological innovation, oceanographic research, and overall impact.
 Since its inception in 2009, SOI has supported over 60 expeditions all around the globe.

 Research vessels

-The Schmidt Ocean Institute has operated two research vessels, R/V Lone Ranger and R/V Falkor.
-The Lone Ranger, a 255-foot former ocean tug, was donated to the Institute by Peter B. Lewis in 2009 and was operated by the Institute to support research in Bermuda and the Bahamas.
+The Schmidt Ocean Institute has operated three research vessels, R/V Lone Ranger, R/V Falkor and R/V Falkor (too).
+The Lone Ranger, a 255-foot former ocean tug, was donated to the Institute by Peter B. Lewis in 2009 and was operated by the Institute to support research in Bermuda and the Bahamas but has since been sold into private ownership as the Sea Ranger.

 In 2012 the Schmidt Ocean Institute completed the retrofit of a former German Fisheries protection vessel into a state-of-the-art oceanographic research vessel.
 The newly retrofitted vessel was renamed R/V Falkor after the luckdragon from The Neverending Story.
 R/V Falkor became fully operational for scientific use in 2013 following a year of sea trials.
 Since then, Falkor has hosted numerous international science teams and institutes, successfully supporting oceanographic research.
 In 2015, R/V Falkor became the first oceanographic research vessel with a high-performance computing system expanding data storage and processing capabilities.

+In 2023 the Schmidt Ocean Institute completed the retrofit of a multi-role offshore support vessel into a 110 m state-of-the-art mobile research facility named RV Falkor (too).
+The RV Falkor (too) has 8 laboratories, three multibeam echosounder arrays, seven over-the-side launch and recovery handling systems for science equipment and one of the largest cranes on a research vessel.